NeoEmberArt/Aslyis/Addons/SnakeMotionTutorial.md

 * Click **Bake**
 * Watch your masterpeice slither

-> **ProTip:** Selecting all bones in an armature can help reduce the chance of an error, Bones must also stay as a single line; If it splits: you may blow up the snake
+> **ProTip:** SBones must stay as a single line; If it splits/branches: you may get some funky results

 ###### Part of project [Asylis](https://github.com/NeoEmberArt/Aslyis)